hakimdotdev/CitizensOfficeAppointments/README.md

-# 64CitizenOfficeAppointments
+# CitizensOfficeAppointments

 .NET Application to check the citizens office in Darmstadt for appointments.

 ## Notes

-- Supposed to be r
+- Supposed to be ran as Docker container
+- Should, in perspective reflect all concerns

 ## Docker

 ### Configuration